lorenzo-rovigatti/oxDNA/docs/source/install.md

 ## Testing

-* `make test_run` runs quick tests to check whether oxDNA has been correctly compiled or not.
+* `make test_run` runs quick tests to check that oxDNA has been correctly compiled, and that the core interactions (`DNA2`, `RNA2` and `DRH`) compute the energy contributions in a nicked double strand correctly.
 * `make test_quick` runs longer tests to check that oxDNA works.
 * `make test_oxpy` checks that the Python bindings work.
 * `make test` runs all sets of tests above.